Ridhi655/-Fake_News_Detection/README.md

 conda install -c scikit-learn
 conda install -c anaconda numpy conda install -c anaconda scipy

+Or you can directly use goodle colab for the code.

 Dataset used
 The data source used for this project is LIAR dataset which contains 3 files with .tsv format for test, train and validation.
 Below is some description about the data files used for this project.